Fish Creek, Georgia

 Fish Creek (also known as Fish or Fish Creek Station) is an unincorporated community in Polk County, Georgia, United States.

 History

 A post office was established as Fish in 1874, and remained in operation until it was discontinued in 1934.
 The community took its name from nearby Fish Creek.
+Congressman Robert W. Everett lived in Fish while he served in congress.